MemTest86

+MemTest86

 History

 MemTest86 was developed by Chris Brady in 1994.
-After MemTest86 remained at version 3.0 (2002 release) for two years, Samuel Demeulemeester created the Memtest86+ fork to add support for newer CPUs and chipsets. the latest version of Memtest86+ is 6.10.

-MemTest86 is written in C and x86 assembly.
-The source code of MemTest86 (BIOS version) and of the MemTest86+ fork is released under the GNU General Public License (GPL).
+It was written in C and x86 assembly, and for all BIOS versions, was released under the GNU General Public License (GPL).
 The bootloading code was originally derived from Linux 1.2.1.
 The program is compiled as position-independent code so as to be able to move itself around and test all the memory regions.
-Both versions now support current multi-core processors and the corresponding chipsets.
+The proprietary PassMark version does not have this ability.

+BadRAM patch

-Starting from MemTest86 2.3 and Memtest86+ 1.60, the program can output a list of bad RAM regions in the format expected by the BadRAM patch for the Linux kernel.
+Starting from MemTest86 2.3, the program can output a list of bad RAM regions in the format expected by the BadRAM patch for the Linux kernel.
 GRUB2 is able to supply this same information to an unpatched kernel, making the BadRAM patch unnecessary.
 Microsoft Windows has a similar feature (badmemorylist/badmemoryaccess), but manual conversion is required for setting it up.

+PassMark purchase

 In February 2013, the original MemTest86 was sold to PassMark.
 The BIOS version was updated under GPL until version 4.3.7.
-By then the feature set of the two forks were approximately equal.

-MemTest86 Version 5.0 (3 December 2013) was rewritten for UEFI booting, allowing for secure boot approval and mouse support.
+MemTest86 Version 5.0 (3 December 2013) was rewritten for UEFI booting (initially with fallback to BIOS booting on non-UEFI systems), allowing for secure boot approval and mouse support.
 All UEFI versions are released under a proprietary freeware license.
-When UEFI is not available, Version 5.0 (and later) fall back to BIOS booting and loads the old version 4.3.7.
-Version 6.0.0 (13 Feb 2015) adds support for DDR4 RAM, and a row-hammer test based on research from Yoongu Kim, et al..
-Version 10 states only UEFI boot and will not boot on non-UEFI systems, requiring separate download of the older 4.3.7 version which is also maintained on the official website downloads for that purpose.
+Version 6.0 (13 Feb 2015) adds support for DDR4 RAM, and a row-hammer test based on research from Yoongu Kim, et al..
+Version 8.0 removed backward compatibility with non-UEFI systems, requiring a separate download of the older version 4.3.7.

+Memtest86+

+History

+After MemTest86 remained at version 3.0 (2002 release) for two years, Samuel Demeulemeester created the Memtest86+ fork to add support for newer CPUs and chipsets.

+From version 1.60, the program can output a list of bad RAM regions in the format expected by the BadRAM patch for the Linux kernel (similar to MemTest86 2.3).